mikependon/RepoDB/RepoDb.Docs/limitations.md

 The returned value of the [QueryAll](https://repodb.net/operation/queryall) operation will be cached to the `cache` argument object for the next 180 minutes.
 The cache item will not auto validate itself when you and/or somebody had changed the list of customers from the database.

-When the cache item has expired, it will again do the wired-up in the database and will retrieve the latest and greatest customer information.
+When the cache item has expired, it will again do the wired-up in the database and will retrieve the latest and greatest row information.

 **Alternative Solution**